 Principle of Operation

-Simply, Magnetic Flow Meters works on Faraday’s Law of Electro-Magnetic Induction.
+Simply, Magnetic Flow Meters work on Faraday’s Law of Electro-Magnetic Induction.

-The Two Blue dots in the animation indicates electrodes.
-The Copper coils (red blocks – magnets) on top & bottom of the instrument are electro-magnets used to generate magnetic field.
+The Two Blue dots in the animation indicate electrodes.
+The Copper coils (red blocks – magnets) on top & bottom of the instrument are electro-magnets used to generate a magnetic field.

 When there is no fluid flow then the induced voltage between electrodes is Zero.

 When a fluid flows through the magnetic field, the two electrodes pick up the voltage and it is proportional to fluid flow rate.